 The employer contribution rates for ERSRI are determined actuarially.
 Separate rates are determined for State Employees and for Teachers.
-The rates determined in this valuation become effective two years after the valuation date, i.e., as of July 1, 2022.
+The rates determined in this valuation become effective two years after the valuation date, i.e., as of July 1, 2026.

 The rate consists of two pieces: the normal cost rate and the amortization rate.
 The normal cost rate is the employer's Entry Age normal cost, expressed as a percentage of active member payroll.
 The amortization rate is the contribution required to amortize each of the laddered bases that comprise the unfunded actuarial accrued liability over closed period as a level percentage of payroll.
-Payment for each base is generally calculated based on a 20 year amortization period beginning 2 years after they are established.
-The impact of the 2017 experience study was divided into separate "staggers" with the first payment beginning in FY2020 over a 20 year period.
-Other staggers will begin payment in FY2021 through FY2024 with amortization periods decreasing by one year for each year past FY2020 in which payment begins (e.g. the FY2024 stagger will have a 16 year amortization period).
-The impact of the 2017 experience study is divided into staggers to align with the final two staggers from the 2017 experience study.
+Payment for each base is generally calculated based on a 20-year amortization period beginning 2 years after they are established.
+The investment return assumption was lowered from 7.5% to 7.0% in the 2017 experience study and the impact was divided into separate "staggers" with the first payment beginning in FY2020 over a 20-year period.
+Other staggers will begin payment in FY2021 through FY2024 with amortization periods decreasing by one year for each year past FY2020 in which payment begins (e.g. the FY2024 stagger will have a 16-year amortization period).
+Thus, all of the individual staggers will be fully amortized over the 20-year period beginning with FY2020, but will have different starting years.
+The impact of the 2020 experience study was a small gain and it is divided into two staggers to align with the final two staggers from the 2017 experience study.
+The final stagger for each study was recognized with the FY2024 contribution, which was set in last year's valuation.
 Please see pages 11 and 12 for details on each outstanding base.
+Accordingly, the Actuarially Determined Contribution under the funding policy can be considered a "Reasonable Actuarially Determined Contribution" as required by the Actuarial Standards of Practice.